Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 - Plastic blending container

-The blender blade is one of the things that sets the Oster Classic Series Blender apart from the rest.
+The blender blade sets the Oster Classic Series Blender apart from the rest.
 It uses Dual Direction Blade technology that automatically toggles between forward and reverse to ensure a completely smooth texture.
 All of the blade parts are made of Duralast metal, which tends to last longer than plastic fixtures.